-Scenario Documentation Requirement Submission Address The provider discovers The Provider-Based Billing Summary.
+Scenario Documentation Requirement Submission Address The provider discovers through the EVS that ForwardHealth has removed or enddated the other health insurance coverage from the member's file.
+The Provider-Based Billing Summary.
 Indication that the EVS no longer reports the member's other coverage.
-Indication that the EVS no longer reports the member's other coverage.
-ForwardHealth Provider-Based Billing PO Box 6220 Madison WI 53716-0220 Fax (608) 221-4567 The provider discovers that the member's other coverage information (i.e., enrollment lates) reported by the EVS is invalid.
+ForwardHealth Provider-Based Billing PO Box 6220 Madison WI 53716-0220 Fax (608) 221-4567 The provider discovers that the member's other coverage information (i.e., enrollment dates) reported by the EVS is invalid.
 The Provider-Based Billing Summary.
 One of the following: The name of the person with whom the provider spoke and the member's correct other coverage information.
 A printed page from an enrollment Web site containing the member's correct other coverage information.
-ForwardHealth Provider-Based Billing PO Box 6220 Madison WI 53716-0220 Fax (608) 221-4567 The other health insurance ource reimburses or partially eimburses the provider-based illing claim.
+ForwardHealth Provider-Based Billing PO Box 6220 Madison WI 53716-0220 Fax (608) 221-4567 The other health insurance source reimburses or partially reimburses the provider-based billing claim.
 The Provider-Based Billing Summary.
 A copy of the remittance information received from the other health insurance source.
 The DOS, other health insurance source, billed amount, and procedure code indicated on the other insurer's remittance information must match the information on the Provider-Based Billing Summary.
 Note: In this situation, ForwardHealth will initiate an adjustment if the amount of the other health insurance payment does not exceed the allowed amount (even though an adjustment request should not be submitted).
 However, providers (except nursing home and hospital providers) may issue a cash refund.
 Providers who choose this option should include a refund check but should not use the Claim Refund form.
-ForwardHealth Provider-Based Billing PO Box 6220 Madison WI 53716-0220 Fax (608) 221-4567 should include a refund check but should not use the Claim Refund form The other health insurance source denies the provider-based billing claim.
+ForwardHealth Provider-Based Billing PO Box 6220 Madison WI 53716-0220 Fax (608) 221-4567 The other health insurance source denies the provider-based billing claim.
 The Provider-Based Billing Summary.
 Documentation of the denial, including any of the following: Remittance information from the other health insurance source.
 A letter from the other health insurance source indicating a policy termination date that precedes the DOS.
 Documentation indicating that the other health insurance source paid the member.
 A copy of the insurance card or other documentation from the other health insurance source that indicates the policy provides limited coverage such as pharmacy, dental, or Medicare supplemental coverage.
 The DOS, other health insurance source, billed amount, and procedure code indicated on the documentation must match the information on the Provider-Based Billing Summary.
-ForwardHealth Provider-Based Billing PO Box 6220 Madison WI 53716-0220 Fax (608) 221-4567 source fails to respond to the initial and follow-up provider-based billing claim.
+ForwardHealth Provider-Based Billing PO Box 6220 Madison WI 53716-0220 Fax (608) 221-4567 The other health insurance The Provider-Based Billing Summary.
+ForwardHealth source fails to respond to the initial and follow-up provider-based billing claim.